malikdreamy/JATE/README.md

 ## Description

-Jate is PWA text-editor.
-It is installable on your mobile device and your desktop.
+Jate is a PWA text-editor.
+It is installable on your desktop from the Chrome Browser.
+It is also installable on any modern mobile devices.

 ## Installation